 The importance of the Welsh language, the unique cultural heritage of Wales, the balance of urban and rural areas, differences in health and social care systems and the challenge of ensuring good communication between North and South Wales are amongst the key drivers for maintaining a DSDC specifically for Wales.
 The DSDC contributes to policy development and implementation, for example through the National Dementia Vision for Wales and the NHS Wales 1000 Lives Plus Dementia work-stream.

 Within Bangor University, the DSDC was until 2013 a core component of the Institute of Medical & Social Care Research, with strong links with NWORTH, the Bangor Clinical Trials Unit, and CHEME, the Bangor centre for health economics.
-DSDC is now within the School of Healthcare Sciences, as part of the Bangor Institute for Health and Medical Research.
+DSDC is now within the School of Medical and Health Sciences, as part of the Bangor Institute for Health and Medical Research.
 DSDC works in partnership across a range of Schools at Bangor University, including the Schools of Psychology, Social Sciences and Music, and links with PONTIO, Bangor’s centre for Arts and Innovation.

 From 2005-2015, the DSDC hosted the Dementias and Neurodegenerative Diseases Registered Research Group (NEURODEM Cymru), part of the National Institute for Social Care and Health Research (NISCHR), the research infrastructure for Wales.
 From April 2015, this became part of the Centre for Ageing & Dementia Research, as part of the Health & Care Research Wales research structure.
 DSDC leads Bangor University’s contribution to the Centre, which is a collaboration with Swansea and Cardiff Universities.